aaduggan/open-space-game-sandbox/.github/CONTRIBUTING.md

 # Introduction

 Thank you for taking a look at open-space-game.
-With the help of potential contributors, like you, we hope to make this one of the best SIM-RTS-RPG-FPS games out there ...
+With the help of potential contributors, like you, we hope to make this one of the best SIM-RTS-RPG-FPS ... games out there.
 This can seem like a daunting task but I'm guessing that's what brought you here in the first place.

 There are a number of ways that you can directly contribute, even if you are not a programmer or an artist.
 Documents are always needing to be read, re-read and updated as things change with in the project and to correct those pesky grammatical and spelling bugs that seem to creep in.
-In addition, tutorials and explanation articles are always welcome, as well as bug related tasks (finding and reporting them, and detailed bug investigations), feature request research and of course we'll take code, art and unity asset submissions as well.
+In addition, tutorials and explanation articles are always welcome, as well as bug related tasks (finding and reporting them, and detailed bug investigations), feature request research and of course we'll take code, art and Unity asset submissions as well.

 We hope that the following document will help you to better understand how to find something to do, how to go about doing that thing and then how to share that with the rest of the community.
 We understand that it's very frustrating having a desire to help out but not knowing where to start or, you know where to start, but lack the detailed instructions for doing something you already know you want to do.

-When contributing please take note that we subscribe to the [Contributor Covenant Code of Conduct](https://github.com/Enterlucent/open-space-game-sandbox/blob/master/.github/CODE_OF_CONDUCT.md) and we expect all contributors to abide by the code contained.
+When contributing please take note that we subscribe to the [Contributor Covenant Code of Conduct](https://github.com/Enterlucent/open-space-game/blob/master/.github/CODE_OF_CONDUCT.md) and we expect all contributors to abide by the code contained.
 Please take a moment to review this document if you have not already.
 If this is your first open source project you may also wish to read GitHub's [How To Contribute](https://opensource.guide/how-to-contribute/) guide.

 # Getting Started